Guy Gardner (character): Guy Gardner: Warrior

 By this time, the power of Guy's ring begins to fluctuate due to the meddling of the villain Parallax (Hal Jordan).
 Deprived of his powers, Guy wears a golden exosuit provided by Blue Beetle which simulates superhuman strength.
 Guy is not happy with this initial suit as it does not feel as natural as using a power ring.
 The exosuit first appears in issue 18, the second issue to feature the new title of Guy Gardner: Warrior.
 Although the exosuit is destroyed during combat with Militia in issue 19, Guy's power ring provides him with a new exosuit constructed of ring energy.
 This is much more to Guy's liking.

 After the destruction of his hometown, a grief-stricken and power-hungry Hal Jordan destroys the Green Lantern Corps.
-Ganthet first comes to Guy Gardner to offer him the last Green Lantern power ring.
-When Gardner refuses, Ganthet decides to entrust it to Kyle Rayner.

-After Guy starts having visions of Oa's destruction and his power starts to mysteriously increase, he leads a group of heroes to Oa to find out what happened to the Corps.
+Guy starts having visions of Oa's destruction and his power starts to mysteriously increase, he leads a group of heroes to Oa to find out what happened to the Corps.
 Guy and his team are ambushed and quickly defeated by Parallax.
 Guy manages to trick Hal into thinking that he is dead by simulating a ring powered construct of himself that was impaled by an energy pike.
 Guy uses the element of surprise and manages to evenly match Hal in a fight for a few minutes.
 Eventually Hal gains the upper hand, defeats Gardner and destroys his ring.
 Parallax then punches out one of Gardner's eyes and sends him and his team back to Earth.
 Guy awakes in the hospital after spending three weeks in a coma.
 Deprived again of his power ring, he is forced to find an alternate means of acquiring power.

+Ganthet first comes to Guy Gardner to offer him the last Green Lantern power ring.
+When Gardner refuses, Ganthet decides to entrust it to Kyle Rayner.

 Guy Gardner as Warrior, as depicted in Guy Gardner: Warrior #44 (September 1995).
 Art by Phil Jimenez.